Learn More About Us

 Recognizing the disparities between rural and urban access to higher education, the Foundation for Rural Service (FRS) offers an annual college scholarship program to help further higher education among rural youth.
-Awards are granted to students sponsored by a NTCA – The Rural Broadband Association member company and, if chosen, are awarded $2,000 by FRS in addition to a $500 scholarship match by their sponsoring company.
+Awards are granted to students sponsored by a NTCA – The Rural Broadband Association member company and, if chosen, are awarded $2,500 by FRS in addition to a $500 scholarship match by their sponsoring company.
 Students whose parents are active members of Clear Creek Communications may apply for the scholarships.
-More information is available at www.frs.org; the deadline for applying was March 1, 2018.
-Check this website in November 2018 for information regarding this program for 2019.
+Download the FRS Scholarship flyer here.
+For the application and additional information. visit the FRS website at www.frs.org.

 Keeping in Touch with Clear Creek

 Clear Creek Communications publishes a quarterly newsletter, Clear Lines, to help keep our customers informed about our wide range of products and services as well as current issues affecting the services they receive.